The Last Spritz

 The EDP is a significant step up from the original EDT.
 More depth, more warmth, and the tobacco note becomes properly prominent rather than hiding in the background.
 Longevity is decent at 6–7 hours, though projection is moderate — it stays close to you rather than filling a room.
 That intimacy works in its favor.

 Under $100, frequently on sale, and has the kind of quiet confidence that doesn't need to announce itself.
 The people who know, know.
+See the full breakdown.

 Tom Ford Noir Extreme